Car Seats for newborns (1st Stage)

 In relation to Oxygen desaturation are some models of infant carriers likely to cause more problems than others?

 Almost certainly yes, some very upright infant carriers will probably cause a lowering of blood oxygen levels in new-borns more than deep lie back ones.
 Research from Canada has shown that the angle of the infant carrier can make a significant difference.
 However, it is not the only contributing factor.
 If the car it is being placed has a deep sloping seat the infant carrier will become more upright.
-Again in the U.S. parents are encouraged to place "rolls" under an infant carrier to decrease its angle.
-Crazily, this practice is not approved of in the U.K.
+Again in the U.S. parents are somtimes encouraged to place "rolls" under an infant carrier to decrease its angle.
+Also available in some countries are collars which fit under a babies chin so to stop the head from flopping.

 So where is the evidence that Oxygen desaturation is a problem?